-This study is the result of some findings from the second author's PhD study.
+This study is the result of some findings from the first author's PhD study.
 The second author is a supervisor who has helped in terms of the smoothness of the analysis process.
-While the third author helps in improving sentence structure and formatting.
-All authors carry out their respective parts in ensuring the preparation of this article.
+The third author helped in improving sentence structure and formatting.
+All authors carried out their respective parts in helping the preparation of this article.